ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-indexed-content.md

 - **Maintenance**
   - **Optimise**
   - **Clear Index** Purges the Smart Search index by emptying all index tables.
-To continue using Smart Search you must click on the Index toolbar icon after purging.
+To continue using Smart Search select the Index button in the Toolbar after purging.
 WARNING: Purging the index also empties the content filters.
-You must manually re-enter the content filter settings after a Purge-Index cycle.
+They must manually re-entered after a Purge-Index cycle.
 - **Statistics** Shows some basic statistics on Smart Search.

 ## Tips

-- If you run the indexer and get an "undefined null" error, then check the permissions on the Joomla `/logs` directory.
+- If you run the indexer and get an *undefined null* error, then check the permissions on the Joomla `/logs` directory.
 The web server needs to have write permission to that directory for the indexer to work.
 - If the list is empty then make sure that the Smart Search plug-in has